rust-lang/cargo/src/doc/specifying-dependencies.md

 The desire to override a dependency or otherwise alter some dependencies can arise through a number of scenarios.
-Most of them, however, boil down to the ability to to work with a crate before it's been published to crates.io.
+Most of them, however, boil down to the ability to work with a crate before it's been published to crates.io.
 For
 example:

 * A crate you're working on is also used in a much larger application you're